 If you're a student from Kenya, you'll need the Residence Permit to study in Denmark.
 This visa is made specifically for students like you who are ready to begin their study abroad adventure in Denmark.
 Find out the best information about the process of getting the Residence Permit to decide if studying abroad in Denmark is right for you.

-After you've applied, you can expect that you'll wait about 120 to 180 days for the decision.
+After you've applied, you can expect that you'll wait about 60 days for the decision.

 Here is what Kenyan students have to do to get a student visa that will allow them to study in Denmark:

 Apply online and attend a scheduled meeting at the Danish embassy or consulate closest to where you live.
 You and your educational institution are each required to complete a part of the form for the Residence Permit.

 Kenyan students maybe have to provide biometrics during the visa application process.
 Your biometrics are, basically, extra identification (e.g. fingerprinting and pictures) that countries use for security purposes.

 You will have to attend a visa interview during the application process.

 The Residence Permit from Denmark is valid for up to duration of the course.
 So that you can stay during your entire degree programme, you may need to renew your visa every year.
 If you want to stay in Denmark after your degree is over, you will have to apply for a different visa, or a visa renewal through the immigration office.

 To apply for the Danish Residence Permit, you will also have to pay a fee of 2110 DKK.
 Depending on your situation, Danish authorities will allow you to pay this fee online, on location at a visa application centre in Kenya, or through a bank transfer.

 Kenyan students won't need to get health insurance for the Danish visa.